Ark. pharmacist arrested after ‘violent episode’ at Walmart - NewsBreak

 The pharmacy was open when stopped by Friday morning, but no one at the store would talk about what happened Thursday.

-WREG has reached out to Walmart for a comment but we have yet to hear back from them.Copyright 2022 Nexstar Media Inc. All rights reserved.
+WREG has reached out to Walmart for a comment, but WREG has yet to hear back from them.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.